montagejs/collections/README.md

 - arc-set (adaptive replacement cache)
 - arc-map
-- sorted-array (shallow wrapper for an array that manages add and delete with a binary search and splice)
 - sorted-list (sorted, can contain duplicates, perhaps backed by splay tree with relaxation on the uniqueness invariant)
 - sorted-multi-map (sorted, can contain duplicate entries, perhaps backed by sorted-list)
-- ordered-set (preserves traversal order based on insertion, unique values)
-- ordered-map (preserves traversal order based on insertion, unique keys)
 - string-set (set of strings, backed by a trie)
-- dict (string-map, map of strings to values, backed by a string set)
 - immutable-* (mutation functions return new objects that largely share the previous version's internal state, some perhaps backed by a hash trie)